joemoose/dungeoneers.d20/docs/equipment.md

 - *Long-range*: This weapon can attack a target up to three zones away.
 - *Offhand*: This weapon can be used as a dual weapon in the offhand.
 - *Short-range*: This weapon can attack a target up to 2 zones away.
 Attacks 3 zones away are Impaired.
 - *Reach*: Can attack an opponent several feet away while fighting from behind a protective shield wall or in the second rank.
 Does enhanced damage if either mounted and charging an opponent or set to receive a charge from an opponent.
+- *Slow*: Requires an action to ready or reload.
 - *STR*: Using the weapon requires a minimum STR score.
 If your STR is less than the requirement, the damage is *Impaired*.
 - *Thrown*: This weapon can attack a target in the same zone or be thrown at a target in an adjacent zone.
 - *Two-handed*: This weapon requires two hand slots.